ezEngine/docs/docs/custom-code/typescript/ts-api.md

 ## Math

 TypeScript already provides mathematical functions through the `Math` namespace.
-Additionally, the ez API provides these classes:
+Additionally, the EZ API provides these classes:

 * `ez.Vec2` and `ez.Vec3`: 2 and 3 component vectors for 2D and 3D linear algebra.
 * `ez.Mat3` and `ez.Mat4`: A 3x3 and 4x4 matrix.